stefan22/vladimirs-bikes/README.md

 # BDD and OOD Boris-Bikes

-The goal of this project to demonstrate understanding of
+The goal of this project is to demonstrate an understanding of

 - Behaviour Driven Development (BDD)
 - How BDD relates to Test Driven Development (TDD)